-WASHINGTON (AP) — Johnson & Johnson said late Tuesday that it will pay $2.5 billion to settle thousands of lawsuits brought by hip replacement patients who accuse the company of selling faulty implants that led to injuries and additional surgeries.
+WASHINGTON (AP) — Johnson & Johnson says it will pay $2.5 billion to settle thousands of lawsuits brought by hip replacement patients who accuse the company of selling faulty implants that led to injuries and additional surgeries.

-The agreement presented in U.S. District Court in Toledo, Ohio, is one of the largest for the medical device industry.
-It resolves an estimated 8,000 cases of patients who had to have the company's metal ball-and-socket hip implant removed or replaced.
-J&J pulled the implant from the market in 2010 after data showed it failed sooner than older implants.
+The agreement presented in U.S. District Court in Ohio is one of the largest ever for the medical device industry.
+It resolves some 8,000 cases of patients who had to have the company's metal ball-and-socket hip implant removed or replaced.
+J&J pulled the implant from the market in 2010.

-The artificial hip, known as the Articular Surface Replacement, or ASR, was sold for eight years to some 35,000 people in the U.S. and more than 90,000 people worldwide.
-New Brunswick, N.J.-based J&J stopped making the product in 2009 and recalled it the next year.
+The artificial hip, known as the Articular Surface Replacement, was sold for eight years to some 35,000 people in the U.S.